The 48th Annual WKU

-Click here to submit an abstract for the 43rd Annual WKU Student Research Conference on March 23, 2013.
+Carefully read the following information about submitting an abstract to the 48th Annual WKU Student Research Conference on March 24, 2018.

 An abstract is a miniature version of a scholarly paper, poster, performance, video, or exhibit.
 It is a one-paragraph summary of the main sections of the work.
 An abstract typically includes an introduction describing the research question, goal, or intent of the project; the methods, procedure, materials, or approach of the project; the results, findings, or product of the project; and a discussion describing the significance, implications, and conclusions of the project.
 The emphasis on these basic components will vary by discipline.
 A well-written abstract should make the reader want to learn more about the project.